Separations in Proof Complexity and TFNP

 \section{Two Further Separations}

 In this section we prove \cref{thm:pls-ppp,thm:eopl-ueopl}, restated below. \PLSPPP* \EOPLUEOPL*

 The proofs of these theorems rely on a ``glueing'' technique that was implicitly used in~\cite{Beame1998} and which we make more explicit in this paper.
 We use the glueing technique as a tool to alleviate the lack of good proof systems characterizing $\PPP$ and $\UEOPL$.
-In particular, The glueing technique reduces the separation in \cref{thm:pls-ppp} to the easier separation $\PLS^{dt}\not\subseteq\PPADS^{dt}$, which we already proved in \cref{cor:pls-ppads}. \cref{thm:eopl-ueopl} uses the glueing technique together with a query lower bound for~$\eopl$ from \cite{Hubacek2020}.
+In particular, The glueing technique reduces the separation in \cref{thm:pls-ppp} to the easier separation $\PLS^{dt}\not\subseteq\PPADS^{dt}$, which we already proved in \cref{cor:pls-ppads} and \cref{thm:eopl-ueopl} uses the glueing technique together with a query lower bound for~$\eopl$ from \cite{Hubacek2020}.
 This glueing technique was also recently generalized by Jain, Li, Robere and Xun~\cite{jain2024pigeonhole} to prove lower bounds for classes above \PPP corresponding to the generalized pigeonhole principles.